Judge orders ICE to improve conditions after NYC immigration detainees complain of mistreatment

-NEW YORK (AP) — A federal judge ordered the Trump administration Tuesday to immediately improve conditions at a New York City immigration holding facility, acting on complaints by jailed migrants that cells are dirty, smelly and overcrowded.
+NEW YORK (AP) — A federal judge ordered the Trump administration Tuesday to immediately improve conditions at a New York City immigration holding facility, acting on complaints by jailed migrants that it is dirty, smelly and overcrowded.

 Judge Lewis A. Kaplan, ruling in a lawsuit filed on behalf of detainees, issued a temporary restraining order requiring U.S. Immigration and Customs Enforcement to limit capacity, ensure cleanliness and provide sleeping mats in so-called hold rooms at 26 Federal Plaza, a government building in Manhattan.

-Kaplan instructed federal immigration officials to allocate 50 square feet (4.6 square meters) per person — shrinking the capacity of the largest hold room to about 15 people, down from the 40 or more individuals that detainees said were being jammed into the rooms.
-The building, home to immigration court, the FBI‘s New York field office and other federal offices, has become a hotbed of arrests and detention amid President Donald Trump’s crackdown on illegal immigration.
+Kaplan ordered immigration officials to allocate 50 square feet (4.6 square meters) per person — shrinking the largest hold room’s capacity to about 15 people after detainees said 40 or more were being jammed in.
+The building, home to immigration court and the FBI‘s New York field office, has become an epicenter of President Donald Trump’s crackdown on illegal immigration.

-The judge ordered the government to thoroughly clean the cells three times a day, provide adequate supplies of soap, towels, toilet paper, toothbrushes, toothpaste and feminine products.
-Addressing concerns that detainees weren't able to communicate with lawyers, Kaplan ordered the government to make accommodations for confidential, unmonitored and unrecorded legal telephone calls.
+The judge ordered the government to thoroughly clean the cells three times a day and provide an adequate supply of hygiene products.
+Addressing concerns that detainees weren't able to communicate with lawyers, Kaplan ordered the government to make accommodations for confidential legal telephone calls.

 “My conclusion here is that there is a very serious threat of continuing irreparable injury, given the conditions that I’ve been told about," Kaplan said at a hearing Tuesday where a government lawyer conceded that some of the complaints were valid.